yunohost-bot/seafile_ynh/README.md

 ### Change URL

-Since now it's possible to change domain or the url of seafile but use it with precaution because it has not been tested enough for a big production installation.
+Since now it's possible to change domain or the url of seafile.

-To do this run : `yunohost app change-url seafile -d new_domain.tld -p PATH new_path
+To do this run : `yunohost app change-url seafile -d new_domain.tld -p PATH new_path`

 Links
 -----